All Episodes

 Employers may file a green card application on their behalf as soon as they arrive in the U.S., or the worker may self-petition for a green card after four years of work.

-Then there are the H4 family members of H2C workers by creating a new visa category, H4, for the immediate family members of the future low-skilled workers, this is H2C again, and allowing them to also receive green cards, the bill would allow at least 7.8 million and up to 72.8 million immediate family members of low-skilled workers to come to the U.S. over the next 20 years.
+Then there are the H4 family members of H2C workers by creating a new visa category, H4, for the immediate family members of the future low-skilled workers, this is H2C again, and allowing them to also receive green cards.

-Now, the high-skilled and permanent immigration numbers, this is the H1B visa.
+Now, the high-skilled and permanent immigration numbers, this is the H-1B visa.

-The uh the Martinez, the Hegel Martinez bill would essentially open the borders to high-skilled workers as well as low-skilled workers by increasing the annual cap from the uh present 65,000 up to 115,000, automatically increasing the new cap by 20 percent every year the cap is hit,
+The Martinez, the Hegel-Martinez bill would essentially open the borders to high-skilled workers as well as low-skilled workers by increasing the annual cap from the present 65,000 up to 115,000, automatically increasing the new cap by 20% every year the cap is hit, and creating a new exemption to new cap for everyone who has an advanced degree in science, technology, engineering, or math from any foreign university.

 And so domestic engineers, high-tech grads, complain about this number.